oxivanisher/role-fonts/README.md

 fonts
 =====

-Install fonts on Ubuntu desktops from the `files/` directory and rebuilds the fonts cache.
+Install fonts on Ubuntu desktops from the `{{ playbook_dir }}/files/fonts/` directory and rebuilds the fonts cache.

-Please be aware that the fonts have to be licensed and this role should only be used internally.
+Please be aware that fonts have to be licensed correctly.

 Requirements
 ------------